awsdocs/amazon-connect-admin-guide/doc_source/connect-slr.md

 # Use service\-linked roles for Amazon Connect<a name="connect-slr"></a>

+## What are service\-linked roles \(SLR\) and why are they important?<a name="what-is-slr"></a>

-Amazon Connect uses AWS Identity and Access Management \(IAM\)[ service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role)\.
+Amazon Connect uses AWS Identity and Access Management \(IAM\) [service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role)\.
 A service\-linked role is a unique type of IAM role that is linked directly to Amazon Connect\.

-Service\-linked roles are predefined by Amazon Connect and include all the permissions that the service requires to call other AWS services on your behalf\.
+Service\-linked roles are predefined by Amazon Connect and include [all the permissions](#slr-permissions) that Amazon Connect requires to call other AWS services on your behalf\.

-A service\-linked role makes setting up Amazon Connect easier because you don't have to manually add the necessary permissions\.
-Amazon Connect defines the permissions of its service\-linked roles, and unless defined otherwise, only Amazon Connect can assume its roles\.
-The defined permissions include the trust policy and the permissions policy, and that permissions policy cannot be attached to any other IAM entity\.
+You need to enable service\-linked roles so you can use new features in Amazon Connect, such as tagging support, the new user interface in **User management** and **Routing profiles**, and queues with CloudTrail support\.

 For information about other services that support service\-linked roles, see [AWS services that work with IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_aws-services-that-work-with-iam.html) and look for the services that have **Yes** in the **Service\-Linked Role** column\.
 Choose a **Yes** with a link to view the service\-linked role documentation for that service\.